Menu

 What are the areas of English?

-By the end of Key Stage 1, our intent is that all pupils will have a good knowledge of phonics and can apply these skills when reading and spelling independently.
+Our intent is that by the end of Key Stage 1, all pupils will have a good knowledge of phonics and can apply these skills when reading and spelling independently.

 Accelerated Reader